 This’s one of the fierce debates.
 Some savvy marketers believe WordPress’s WooCommerce has more to offer, some believe Magento has amazing features for eCommerce, and some marketers vouch for Shopify, and believe Shopify has an edge over others.

 In reality, all claims can be correct depending on your needs.
 Let’s compare together to elicit which one is better for your needs.

 Themes & Plugins

 Shopify offers a classy set of well-designed templates.
-Meaning, all their themes are professionally designed – even plugins come with no glitches.
-Whereas, the number of WordPress themes and plugins are second to none in terms of quantity.
+This means, that all their themes are professionally designed – even plugins come with no glitches.
+Whereas, the number of WordPress themes and plugins is second to none in terms of quantity.
 But can be hazardous to choose among the best.
 In simple terms, businesses with no or little technical knowledge can start a store on Shopify and pick a theme and plugins from the lot.

 Whereas, businesses with budgets could start with WordPress + WooCommerce, providing they have the technical knowledge or have technical staff managing the store.

 Last comes Magento, it doesn’t explicitly offer custom themes, so you’ve to rely on third-party tools for premium themes and you’ve to build ground up.
 So it requires prompt handling and technical knowledge to manage a site.
 Since it requires rigorous support, it could break your bank.

 Based on where you’re in your business, and technical skills you can select what works best for you.

 All the themes and plugins on Shopify’s official website are responsive.
 This means, that all can adjust automatically across any device without looking botched up.